transloadit/node-sdk/README.md

 // ...
 ```

-#### TransloaditClient.lastUsedAssemblyUrl()

-Returns the internal url that was used for the last call to `Transloadit.createAssembly()`.
-This is meant to be used for debugging purposes.

 #### TransloaditClient.listAssemblies(params, cb)

 Retrieves an array of assemblies according to the given `params`.

 Valid params can be page, pagesize, type, fromdate and todate.
-Please consult the [Transloadit API docs](https://transloadit.com/docs/api-docs/#retrieve-assembly-list) for details.
+Please consult the [Transloadit API docs](https://transloadit.com/docs/api/#retrieve-assembly-list) for details.

 #### TransloaditClient.streamAssemblies(params)